Quetzacoalt91/onboarding/Readme.md

 ## About

-The OnBoarding module greets first-time users to their PrestaShop back-office: through a small playful interface, it shows the user how to launch his/her shop in several easy steps.
+The OnBoarding module greets first-time users to their PrestaShop back office: through a small playful interface, it shows the user how to launch his/her shop in several easy steps.

 ## Contributing